The-DevBlog/bevy_third_person_camera/README.md

 Orbiting is enabled by default.
 However, you can set the `mouse_orbit_button_enabled` setting to `true` and the orbiting will only be active while the `mouse_orbit_button` is pressed.

+### Checking for physics engines

+If you are using the camera to follow a character around, and you are moving it by one of the many physic character controllers.
+This will fix jittering for you making it run after the step responsible for updating global transforms.
+You need to use cargo build --all-features.
+And avoid setting default-features=false when importing bevy_third_person_camera

 ## Custom Settings

 Most settings can be overridden: